Seirdy/seirdy.one/content/posts/website-best-practices.md

 - No lazy loading (more on this below)
 - No custom colors OR explicitly set the both foreground and background colors.
 More on this below.
 - A maximum line length for readability
-- Server configured to support compression (gzip, optionally zstd as well).
+- Server configured to support compression (gzip, optionally Brotli and zstd as well).
 It's a free speed boost.
 - Supports dark mode via a CSS media feature and/or works with most "dark mode" browser addons.
 More on this below.
 - A good score on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/).
 A bare minimum would be 50, but it shouldn't be too hard to hit 100.
 - Optimized images.
 More on image optimization below.